-Computational models of cell behavior can be useful to simulate and reproduce experiments.
+Computational models of cell behavior can be useful to simulate and reiterate experiments.
 In addition, they can show us how well our understanding models reality.
 A popular approach is the Cellular Potts Model (CPM), where each cell is modeled as a set of connected pixels or voxels on a two- or three-dimensional lattice.
 To simulate biological processes involving thousands of cells, large lattices are needed.
 Due to the local nature of the computations involved, the CPM lends itself well to distributed programming.
-We will base our work on Cells in Silico (CiS), which is an implementation of the CPM based on the Neoteric Autonomous Stencil code for Jolly Algorithms (NAStJA) framework.

 In order to be true to in vivo/in vitro findings, such in silico models must take into account a multitude of factors influencing cell behavior.
-One such factor is the interaction with the Extracellular Matrix (ECM), the structural scaffold which cells are embedded in.
+One such factor is the interaction with the Extracellular Matrix (ECM) that cells exist in.
 In this work we will focus on the viscoelasticity of the collagen networks in the ECM.
-We will explore models of viscoelasticity that, similar to the CPM itself, employ local interactions to model global effects.
-This is required to fit the implementation into the NAStJA framework so that it can be seamlessly integrated with CiS.
-Additionally, we will investigate the performance of our model using different implementations on both CPUs and GPUs.
+We explore models of viscoelasticity that, similar to the CPM itself, employ local interactions to model global effects.
+In this manner the simulations remain parallelizable.
+Additionally, we investigate the performance of our model using different implementations on both CPUs and GPUs.